 Communication between departments should be encouraged, and with barriers broken, a new culture of sharing, caring and honesty is established—one in which everyone learns and grows.
 This permeates throughout the organization.
 Buyers are human beings and they are going to make some mistakes; what is important is that they learn from them—the training should provide for this.

-Thus, teaching and one-on-one training is crucial not only for creating value and achieving goals but also for the long-term success of the company and creating shareholder value.
+Thus, teaching and one-on-one training are crucial not only for creating value and achieving goals but also for the long-term success of the company and creating shareholder value.

-The ultimate aim of teaching, training and exposure is to empower the future retail buyer, instil confidence in them, help them take intelligent risks and be comfortable while taking big decisions.
+The ultimate aim of teaching, training, and exposure is to empower the future retail buyer, instill confidence in them, help them take intelligent risks and be comfortable while taking big decisions.